IliaMalafeev/SpringBoot_TechnicalTask2_LibraryApp/README.md

 and fill out missing fields in database.properties file (do not forget to remove ".origin" from file name).
 I have also added sql script file "postgres_table_creation_commands.sql" with commands to create the necessary tables.

-**Tomcat** server or any other local server should be connected manually since the scope here is not to use SpringBoot functionality.